Ramon Mitra Jr.: Speaker of the House (1987–1992)

 After the restoration of the House of Representatives, he ran for the second district of Palawan.
 He was eventually elected as Speaker of the House at its inaugural session.
 During his sterling leadership of the House, major bills were passed into laws of the country and instituted policies, aimed at enhancing the functions of the House as a legislative institution.

 1992 presidential campaign

 In 1991, Mitra, who was also the party president of the LDP, was selected in a party convention as the candidate for President of the Philippines, defeating Defense Secretary Fidel V. Ramos for the nomination.
-Ramos left the LDP and formed his own party, the Lakas ng Tao Party.
+Ramos left the LDP and formed his own party, the Lakas ng Tao.
 Mitra's bid was difficult because he was branded as a "traditional politician" and suffered many controversies, including the alleged use of the congressional printing press for his election materials.
 Mitra ultimately lost the 1992 presidential election to Ramos.

 A television film based on Mitra's life was planned to be directed by Lupita Kashiwahara, written by Baby Nebrida, and star Cesar Montano.